 (See also Overview of Skin Pigment.)

 Albinism is a disorder of skin pigmentation that occurs in people of all ethnicities and throughout the world.
-It is caused by several rare genetic disorders that, in addition to causing hypopigmentation or depigmention of the skin, also affect the eyes with decreased vision, misalignment of the eyes (strabismus), and involuntary eye movements (nystagmus).
+It is caused by several rare genetic disorders that, in addition to causing hypopigmentation (an abnormally low amount of melanin) or depigmentation (complete loss of pigment) of the skin, also affect the eyes with decreased vision, misalignment of the eyes (strabismus), and involuntary eye movements (nystagmus).

-A type of albinism, called ocular albinism, affects the eyes but usually not the skin.
+A type of albinism, called ocular albinism, affects the eyes but usually not the skin and hair.
 Another type of albinism occurs with bleeding disorders.
-For example, people with Hermansky-Pudlak syndrome have albinism of the skin and eyes, a bleeding disorder, and other medical problems.
-It is fairly common among people from Puerto Rico, occurring in 1 of 1,800 people.

 Albinism is easily recognized by its typical appearance, including white hair, pale or white skin, and pink or pale blue-gray eyes.
 People's eyes are very sensitive to light and they often try to avoid bright light.